Additional Resources & Information

 An international organization that promotes research into the history and cultural heritage of the Near East and wider Mediterranean from the earliest times.
 This website includes special reports on the Syrian conflict.

-Read scholarly insights and a behind-the-scenes perspective from the curators of The Legacy of Ancient Palmyra, available on the blog of the J. Paul Getty Trust.
+Read scholarly insights and a behind-the-scenes perspective of The Legacy of Ancient Palmyra on the Getty blog.

 Using Reflectance Transformation Imaging (RTI), scholars will re-collate inscriptions from Palmyra and analyze stylistic changes in the scripts to understand how family relations are described.